tjvantoll/declarative-widgets/README.md

 A simple means of declaratively specifying options for widgets built with the widget factory.

-> This implementation is a slightly modified version of what is used in [jQuery Mobile](https://github.com/jquery/jquery-mobile).

 ### Usage

 Add the options you need as data-* attributes.
 For instance, this configures jQuery UI's dialog widget's `title` and `height` options.